Introduction

 Warrant is an application authorization & access control platform built for developers and product teams.
 It's designed to abstract away the complexity of implementing and managing authorization & access control so teams can focus on building their core products.

 Teams use Warrant to implement application authorization & access control models like role based access control (RBAC), relationship based access control (ReBAC), attribute based access control (ABAC) and other custom access models in their apps.
-Check out some other common use cases here.
+We'll cover these and other common use cases in more detail below.

 Key features